MaxAantjes/Exp-Analysis-Exclusion-EDU-EC-COV19/README.md

 generated in the Ecuadorian education system as a result of the outbreak of Covid-19.
-In particular, it focuses on the government’s attempts to digitalise education, which threatens to marginalise a substantial proportion of learners due to their lack of digital resources.
+In particular, it focuses on the government’s attempts to digitalise education, which threatens to marginalise a substantial proportion of learners due to the unequal distribution of smart electronic devices, internet access and digital literacy.
 The purpose of the analysis is *exploratory* in nature and intends to highlight potential risks, rather than prove those risks or their realisation beyond doubt.
 Apart from this file, the repository contains